-Ki is Japanese and corresponds to the Chinese Qi, or Chi – which can also be described as flowing life force.
-Ki is present everywhere in nature, in the universe, and shows itself in all living things in the form of change and movement.
-Every life process, every organ function is an expression of the action and movement of Ki.
-Without ki there is no movement, no thought, no emotional expression, and no life.
+QI is described as a flowing life force.
+QI is present everywhere in nature, in the universe, and shows up in all living things in the form of change and movement.
+Every life process, every organ function is an expression of the action and movement of the QI.
+Without QI there is no movement, no thought, no emotional expression, and no life.

-“Ki was born out of nowhere, as a unique Ki.
-This in turn gave birth to the great yin and the great yang ”, say the old Taoist masters.
+“Out of nothing, QI was born, as a unique QI.
+This in turn gave birth to the great Yin and the great Yang”, so say the ancient Taoist masters.

 All things, substances and phenomena, whether material or immaterial, flow in the eternal stream of the Dao (Tao or Do) and permeate each other.

-Our earth is surrounded by the “Ki of Heaven” or “Tian Ki” (translatable as atmosphere or weather).
-Only through the Ki of Heaven, which protects our planet, can life arise and exist on earth.
-The Ki of Heaven flows forever, changes with the seasons, and yet it does not decrease.
+Our earth is surrounded by the “QI of the sky” or “Tian Ki” (translatable as atmosphere or weather).
+Only through the QI of the heavens, which protectively embraces our planet, can life arise and exist on earth.
+Eternally the QI of the sky flows, changes in the seasons, and yet does not diminish.

-The Ki also circulates in our body and in this way maintains the life in us.
+QI also circulates in our body and in this way sustains life within us.

 According to Far Eastern philosophy, the whole universe (Taikyoku) and all appearances in this universe are made up of Ki.

-There are infinitely different ways in which ki manifests itself.
-Depending on whether Ki appears in more subtle concentration or more solid concentration, the various things such as spirit, soul, body, water, trees, rocks, etc. etc. emerge.
-Everything in the whole universe ultimately consists of Ki.
+There are infinitely different ways in which QI manifests.
+Depending on whether QI appears in more subtle concentration or more solid concentration, the various things such as spirit, soul, body, water, trees, rocks, etc., etc. come into being.
+Everything in the whole universe is ultimately made up of QI.

-Ki manifests itself in the field of tension between Yin and yang , those two (seemingly opposing) complementary aspects of universal energy.
-Although Ki permeates and encompasses everything, it cannot be directly described or defined.
-Regardless of this, in traditional Chinese and Japanese medicine the term Ki is used to denote an energetic effect with a specific aim.
+QI manifests itself in the field of tension between Yin and Yang, those two (seemingly opposing) complementary aspects of universal energy.
+Although QI is all-pervasive and all-encompassing, it cannot be directly described or defined.
+Nevertheless, in traditional Chinese and Japanese medicine, the term QI is used to refer to an energetic effect with a specific purpose.

 All eastern meditation and fighting techniques such as tai chi, chi gong, or karatedo, judo and aikido are based on the mastery and control of ki.

-In the human body, Ki mainly circulates in the circuit of the meridians (energy channels).
+In the human body, QI circulates primarily in the circulation of the meridians (energy pathways).